KaRTiK0821/Additional_Features_Samsung/README.md

 # Build.prop Tweaks
 Add these lines in Build.prop, which is located in system/system.
-(Some probably is placebo i haven't tested all of them)
 ### 01. Circle to search A14+
 ```
 ro.com.google.cdb.spa1=bsxasm1